CamIce2002/TheMrNewVegas.github.io/docs/3ddr/2-Installation.md

 :::caution

-Downgrade your game before starting any list installation steps **if it is required**.
+Downgrade your game before starting any list installation steps **if the list is on a downgraded version of Oblivion Remaster** (See top of page).
 Your list will install incorrectly otherwise.

 :::